puppetlabs/puppet-docs/source/pe/2.7/install_uninstalling.markdown

 ### Uninstaller Options

 `-p`
 : Purge additional files.
 With this flag, the uninstaller will also remove all configuration files, modules, manifests, certificates, and the home directories of any users created by the PE installer.
+This will also remove the Puppet Labs public GPG key used for package verification.

 `-d`
 : Also remove any databases during the uninstall.